MaryTJ/Udacity_MemoryGame/README.md

 ## Author

-This game is developed by Marium Talha for the Udacity FrontEnd Web development Course.
+This game is developed by Marium Talha for the Udacity FrontEnd Web development Course using the starter code provided by Udacity.